ARMmbed/mbed-os-example-pelion/README.md

 This should be verified by executing the Pelion E2E python test library tests.

 - Install the prerequisites listed in the README of the [pelion-e2e-python-test-library](https://github.com/ARMmbed/pelion-e2e-python-test-library).
-- Configure your API-key as instructed in the same README.
+- Configure your access key as instructed in the same README.
 - Basic tests can be then executed as:

     `pytest TESTS/pelion-e2e-python-test-library/tests/dev-client-tests.py --update_bin=/home/user/mbed-os-example-pelion/mbed-os-example-pelion_update.bin`